lsst/dp0-2_lsst_io/data-access-analysis-tools/portal-intro.rst

     The plot settings pop-up window.

-At this point, additional cuts can be applied to the table data being plotted.
+**4. Imposing additional cuts on the plotted data**:  At this point, additional cuts can be applied to the table data being plotted.
 In the figure below, the g-band flux is limited to > 100 (via the constraint entered in the header of the column "g_calibFlux").
 This imposes a sharp cutoff in the y-axis values at 26.4 mag.
 The windows which are displayed can be adjusted by using the "hamburger" menu at upper left.
 Clicking on that icon will drop down a "Results Layout" sub-menu, which in turn allows selecting the desired display.

-Note that the displayed data in the table and the plotted data points are linked.
+**5. Exploring the links between the table entries and plotted data points**:  Note that the displayed data in the table and the plotted data points are linked.
 Clicking on any row in the table on the left will result in the corresponding plot point for the selected row in the table will be differently colored.
 Also, hovering the mouse over the plotted data will show the x- and y-values in a pop-up window.